avila-a/Capstone-Project-ASDS/Easter situation - Meeting with Raúl 052020.md

 ### 2. Get the mediator effects: Two options  to choose from:

 #### A. Use the methodology from "Identify more, observe less" --> [link](https://www.mendeley.com/reference-manager/reader/bd6a35f1-a6e2-3993-be0d-3dd26b0b3c0f/60cc649b-ae37-f6ef-2ebc-627890c8076a/)

-In order to estimate the effect that is mediated by pollution (4):
+In order to estimate the effect that is mediated by pollution:

 $(2) \frac{dln(GDP)}{d(\gamma_{LEZ\rightarrow Pollution})} = \frac{dln(GDP/WorkingPop)}{d(\gamma_{LEZ\rightarrow Pollution})} + \frac{dln(WorkingPop/WorkingAgePop)}{d(\gamma_{LEZ\rightarrow Pollution})} + \frac{dln(WorkingAgePop/Pop)}{d(\gamma_{LEZ\rightarrow Pollution})} +\frac{dln(Pop)}{d(\gamma_{LEZ\rightarrow Pollution})}, \\ \gamma_{LEZ\rightarrow Pollution} = \frac{dln(Pollution)}{d(LEZ)}$

 And the one that comes from other causal paths: Equation (1) - Equation (2)

 #### B. Use the estimated effects LEZ into economic output as explanatory variables: